awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 # Using a ServiceNow data source<a name="data-source-servicenow"></a>

 Amazon Kendra can connect to your ServiceNow instance to index your knowledge bases and a service catalog\.
-For a walkthrough of creating a ServiceNow data source, see [Getting started with a ServiceNow data source \(Console\)](getting-started-servicenow.md)\.
+For a walk\-through of how to use ServiceNow in the console, see [Getting started with a ServiceNow data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-servicenow.html)\.

 When you use Amazon Kendra to index a ServiceNow instance, you can choose to index public knowledge bases and public service catalogs, or you can use a query to index specific knowledge bases, including private ones\.
 You can connect to a ServiceNow instance using basic authentication and a ServiceNow administrative user, or you can use an OAuth 2\.0 token and a user with read permission on instance tables\.